 Gender Dysphoria

-1. A noticeable conflict amid one’s chosen gender and primary gender assigned at birth.
+• A strong conflict between one’s gender identity and the sex assigned at birth.

-4. A strong urge to be treated as a person from your chosen gender.
+• A desire to be treated as their true gender.

 Causes of Gender Dysphoria